Monday, December 23, 2024

 By a strange (or not) coincidence, the Verkhovna Rada voted for the resignation of all three people’s deputies two days before the opening of public access to the declarations.
 But, according to parliamentary analyst of the HONEST Movement Alexander Salizhenko, the factor of resumption of declaration and publicity of the register does not play such a cardinal role.
 Although, in general, for some people’s deputies the mandate has lost its value.

 “This is no longer a guarantee that law enforcement officers will not touch you; there will be no problems with other authorities.
-We see a number of proceedings against people’s deputies from both the Servant of the People and the Opposition for Life Protection, ranging from proceedings on fraud, corruption crimes, to suspicions of high treason.
+We see a number of proceedings against people’s deputies from both the Servant of the People and the OPZZH, ranging from proceedings on fraud, corruption crimes, to suspicions of high treason.
 It is easier for some people’s deputies to refuse their mandate and do something else than to go to parliament, to go under the close attention of society, journalists, and the military, among others.
 For such deputies, the mandate was more of a burden than an achievement,” notes Alexander Salizhenko.

-“In conditions when some of the people’s representatives were nominated to parliament either for the purpose of obtaining immunity, or for the purpose of, so to speak, “earning money” from voting after the latest high-profile cases (the story with Dubinsky, the story of Poroshenko crossing the border, etc.) they could decide that the mandate is for current conditions no longer solves the “tasks” for which they attended the Verkhovna Rada ,” adds Denis Podvyachev.
+“In conditions when some of the people’s representatives were nominated to parliament either for the purpose of obtaining immunity, or for the purpose of, so to speak, “earning money” from voting after the latest high-profile cases (the story with Dubinsky, the story of Poroshenko crossing the border, etc.), they could decide that the mandate is for current conditions no longer solves the “tasks” for which they attended the Verkhovna Rada ,” adds Denis Podvyachev.

 The psychological factor is no less important.